benny7774/Assisgnmets/Articles/Day2.md

 	* List all possible squares
 	* Start from Ascending or Descending

+Then Mentor taught sudoku how we solve the sudoku which one is solved in the white board by the mentor and my teammate Anoop taught to rest of our teamamte.

 Then Mentor gives sliding puzzle which is consists of 1 to 8 and consists of 9 boxes and i solve the problem with 12 steps.
 Then mentor ask me to explain how i solve the problem? i explained to him suddenly i noted i forgot to write a step and i go back to note that which i skiped.
 Then mentor taught us train stragery which is

 	* Identify the train